R2Northstar/NorthstarMods/README.md

 - Reapers will deploy ticks, despite them still not being able to parkour through the map, they still pose a high threat
 - Like in vanilla, Titan selection menu now only appears on match start, and players can still select another Titan during the entirety of Wave 1, after that, Titans selection locks and Wave Restarts does not bring the Titan selection menu anymore
 - Fixes Autotitans not having overlay on them to see them through walls
-- Fixes Offline turrets not having their yellow overlay
+- Fixes Offline turrets not having their yellow overlay, neither their repair sound
 - Fixes the problem with players not getting instant full Titan Meter upon wave restart as vanilla does
 - Fixes Grunts not being able to use their Anti-Titan weaponry
+- Failsafe code that kills stuck Grunts and Stalkers inside geometry to prevent softlocking
+- Properly setup the tutorial hints to appear only once per match, and not every time they attempt to trigger

 ## Titanfall Block and Elite Titan Events